When it comes to generating more revenue for your business, outbound calling is a tried-and-true tactic that can pay serious dividends.

 Now that we’ve defined outbound calling, let’s discuss how to optimize your calling process.

-1. Make Sure to Comply With Federal & Local Laws
+1. Make Sure to Comply With Federal and Local Laws

 First and foremost, know the law.
 Be sure that your outbound call practices are in compliance.
 According to the Telephone Consumer Protection Act of 1991 (TCPA), here are just some of the rules to abide by: